bluedragon1228/stable-diffusion/stable_diffusion/README.md

-## Automatic1111 Stable Diffusion WebUI with ControlNet, Deforum, Dreambooth, roop extensions + Kohya SS
+## Automatic1111 Stable Diffusion WebUI, Kohya SS and ComfyUI

-### Version 1.7.0 with SDXL support
+### Version 1.8.0 with SDXL support

 ### Included in this Template